 The women said the prison was safe, staff were ‘brilliant’, and the Chaplaincy were ‘amazing’.
-They rated healthcare, a full-time trauma-focused counselling psychologist, Drug Recovery Community (DRC) and 12-step programme, and ‘Stepping Stones’ mental health courses.
-Family support, inc. mother & baby, and all day family, visits run by Pact, were another positive, as were mentors on reception & induction, trained safer custody mentors, Listeners and Toe-by-Toe mentors.
+They rated healthcare, a full-time trauma-focused counselling psychologist, Drug Recovery Community (DRC) and Abstinence based programme for people with drug and alcohol problems (based on the approach of Alcoholics Anonymous), and ‘Stepping Stones’ mental health courses.
+Family support, including Mother & Baby, and all day family visits run by Charity supporting prisoners and their families www.prisonadvice.org.uk, were another positive, as were mentors on reception & induction, trained safer custody mentors, Prisoners trained by Samaritans to provide a listening ear and support to prisoners in crisis and A structured approach used by trained prisoners to help other prisoners learn to read https://toe-by-toe.co.uk mentors.
 Access to distance learning and phones in cells were also valued highly, and the grounds were seen as a positive for both prisoners and staff.

 The Officers described a strong sense of community and excellent relations between staff & prisoners.
-They too highlighted healthcare, the DRC, peer support mentors, and Pact-led family and mother & baby visits.
-They also highly rated the mother and baby unit, and felt education was a particular strength, inc. access to distance learning and ‘outstanding’ art classes.
+They too highlighted healthcare, the DRC, peer support mentors, and Pact-led family and Mother & Baby visits.
+They also highly rated the Mother & Baby unit, and felt education was a particular strength, including access to distance learning and ‘outstanding’ art classes.
 They agreed with the women about the impact of the grounds, and also noted the use of pastel shades throughout the prison, and the role of the ‘housekeeping’ work party in keeping the prison clean and preparing cells for new receptions.